pluralsight/guides/draft/software-engineering-best-practices/must-known-top-10-owasp-websecurity-risks-for-developers/article.md

 # Critical Security Areas
-In this guide will talk about why Web security is so important and will understand primary risks that exposes website to attackers.
+In this guide will talk about why Web security is so important and will understand primary risks that exposes website to attackers by covering  OWASP top 10 Vulnerablities.
 [Daily DDos attacks](http://www.digitalattackmap.com/#anim=1&color=0&country=ALL&list=0&time=17033&view=map)

 ### About OWASP